raspberrypilearning/electricity-generation/en/step_4.md

 --- task ---

 Select the **Rectangle** tool and draw a very small square at the centre.
 Notice from the image below how small your rectangle needs to be.
-The grey square needs to be as small as the cross in the centre of the **Paint** editor.
-You may need to use the magnifying tool to change the scale so you can see the whole of the editor.
+The grey square needs to be at least as small as the cross in the centre of the **Paint** editor.
+You may need to use the magnifying tool to change the scale so you can see the whole of the editor or draw the square small enough.

 ![Image showing rectangle took](images/electricity-paint-editor-rectangle-tool.png){:width="200px"}
 ![Image showing grey rectangle](images/electricity-painteditor-grey-rectangle.png){:width="400px"}